MarineBioAcousticsRC/DE_Detector/README.md

+## Update 11/21/2014
+Detector has been updated to accept .wav files in addition to x.wavs.
+If you run the detector on directories of wav files, it will look for file start time information in the file name.

+Edit the regular expression in the load settings scripts:

+parametersHR.DateRE = '_(\d*)_(\d*)';

+to match your filename date format.

+The result should be a string of numbers in the following order: yyyymmddHHMMSS

+The implementation is a little bit wonky, so contact me if you have problems.

+The detector will determine what file type you're using, but to be on the safe side, I'd suggest analyzing wav and xwav files separately.

 # Density Estimation Detector

 Set of scripts to detect odontocete clicks above a threshold recieved level in .x.wav data.
 This two-pass detector is based on and incorporates previous work by Marie A. Roch, Simone Baumann-Pickering, and Sean M. Wiggins.